 The ST author selects “implicit” when, and only when, aes*-gcm@openssh.com is selected as an encryption algorithm.
 When aes*-gcm@openssh.com is negotiated as the encryption algorithm, the MAC algorithm field is ignored and GCM is implicitly used as the MAC. “implicit” is not an SSH algorithm identifier and will not be seen on the wire; however, the negotiated MAC might be decoded as “implicit”.

-FCS_SSHC_EXT.1.7 The TSF shall ensure that [selection: diffie-hellman-group14-sha1, diffie-hellman-group15-sha512, ecdh-sha2-nistp256] and [selection: diffie-hellman-group14-sha256, diffie-hellman-group16-sha512, ecdh-sha2-nistp384, ecdh-sha2-nistp521, no other methods] are the only allowed key exchange methods used for the SSH protocol.
+FCS_SSHC_EXT.1.7 The TSF shall ensure that [selection: diffie-hellman-group14-sha1, diffie-hellman-group15-sha512, ecdh-sha2-nistp256] and [selection: diffie-hellman-group14-sha256, diffie-hellman-group16-sha512, diffie-hellman-group17-sha512, diffie-hellman-group18-sha512, ecdh-sha2-nistp384, ecdh-sha2-nistp521, no other methods] are the only allowed key exchange methods used for the SSH protocol.

-FCS_SSHC_EXT.1.8 The TSF shall ensure that within SSH connections the same session keys are used for a threshold of no longer than one hour, and no more than one gigabyte of transmitted data.
-After either of the thresholds are reached a rekey needs to be performed.
+FCS_SSHC_EXT.1.8 The TSF shall ensure that within SSH connections, the same session keys are used for a threshold of no longer than one hour, and each encryption key is used to protect no more than one gigabyte of data.
+After any of the thresholds are reached, a rekey needs to be performed.

 This SFR defines two thresholds - one for the maximum time span the same session keys can be used and the other one for the maximum amount of data that can be transmitted using the same session keys.
 Both thresholds need to be implemented and a rekey needs to be performed on whichever threshold is reached first.
-For the maximum transmitted data threshold, the total incoming and outgoing data needs to be counted.
-The rekey applies to all session keys (encryption, integrity protection) for incoming and outgoing traffic.
+For the maximum transmitted data threshold, the encrypted traffic per encryption key needs to be counted.
+It is also acceptable to count the totally transmitted data per encryption key, the total encrypted traffic for incoming and outgoing data or the total transmitted incoming and outgoing data because the encrypted traffic per encryption key will always be lower or equal to the other options.
+The rekey requirement applies to all session keys (encryption, integrity protection) for incoming and outgoing traffic.

 It is acceptable for a TOE to implement lower thresholds than the maximum values defined in the SFR.